lee-zhg/Introduction-to-Deep-Learning/NNModeler-ICFHR.md

     ![Name Project](docs/images/ss9a.png)

 1. Next we have to associate a Watson Machine Learning service to the project.
-    - Click on `Settings` on the top banner of the project,
+    - Click on `Settings` tab on the top banner of the project,
     - then `Add Service` under `Associate Services` and
     - finally, select `Watson` to add a Watson service to the project.

     ![Associate Service Settings](docs/images/settings.png)

-1. Select `Machine Learning` from the list of available Watson Services.
+1. Select `Add` link in the `Machine Learning` tile from the list of available Watson Services.

     ![Add Associated Service](docs/images/add-associated-service.png)